Consultations

 Melinda Hitchcock ~ (she/her) holds an MSW from Fordham University.
 In the last 20 years she has worked with families and individuals battling homelessness and addiction.
 At Little Sisters of the Assumption ~ a non- profit family health service in East Harlem, New York City ~ Melinda provided Spanish speaking services and support to immigrant families and refugees of all faiths to help them meet their most fundamental needs.
 At Angels at Risk in Los Angeles, California she helped guide students and their parents through life struggles and helped them build foundations for long term social stability.
 At In Balance Academy in Tucson, Arizona, a therapeutic boarding school for young men, Melinda used an array of experiential treatment modalities, including equine therapy, motivational interviewing, cognitive behavioral therapy and family therapy.
 Melinda now lives in upstate New York, while mentoring women in her community who are struggling with addiction and basic coping skills.
 Melinda’s life contains a myriad of experiences that, through triumphs and tragedies, have brought her to the reality of living her desires and being of service to others.
 Her focus is specifically on the development of the individual and the healing and strength of family relations through positive solutions.
 Her passion for her work extends beyond self, and her education.
 Her goal is to provide guidance and hope for all those who come under her care.

 Anne Ferrier Crook ~ (she/her) holds a B.A. from American University in French Language and Western European Studies.
-She is a Certified Integrative Health Coach, AADP, Holding Space Consultant, Certified Birth Doula, CD(DONA), and Certified Medical Interpreter, CMI-Spanish.
-She has worked in many facets of healthcare for the past 22 years with regard to holding space for life’s sacred thresholds.
+She is a Certified Integrative Health Coach, AADP, Holding Space Consultant, and Certified Medical Interpreter, CMI-Spanish.
+She has worked in many facets of healthcare for the past 23 years with regard to holding space for life’s sacred thresholds.
 Anne is passionate about supporting clients to heal and transform their body-mind-spirit through an integrative approach so they can shift from “surviving” to fully thriving.
-She specializes in anxiety/depression, hormonal imbalances, sleep issues, posttraumatic stress, and women facing breast cancer.
-Anne is also a consultant with Institute for The Study of Birth, Breath, and Death where she supports others navigating grief/loss and significant life changes through private consultations and support groups.
+She specializes in supporting clients to move out of “dis-ease” from post-traumaticstress into greater ease and emotional freedom.
+Anne is a consultant with Institute for The Study of Birth, Breath, and Death where she supports others navigating grief/loss and significant life changes through private consultations.
 She brings a compassionate presence and empowers clients to re-ignite their inner healer for greater joy and vitality.
 She has been featured in online publications, podcasts, a global docuseries, and 2 best-seller books called “The Global Resilience Project” and “Thresholds: 75 Stories of How Changing Your Perspective Can Change Your Life.”
 Learn more.

 Beth Anne Fisher (she/her) holds a BA and Master of Physical Therapy (MPT) from Marquette University in Milwaukee, WI and a Doctor of Physical Therapy (DPT) from the University of Colorado.
 She also holds relevant certifications and training in Holistic Pelvic Care, Maya abdominal therapy, health coaching, HeartMath, spiritual direction/ soul care, and a mindful movement practice (MELT Method L2).
 Beth Anne provides holistic pelvic health physical therapy services to those in female bodies using an integration of the above skills with an emphasis on gentle manual therapies and holding space for pelvic bowl stories of all kinds.
 Beth Anne sees the womb space in the female body as a “sanctuary” of sorts, and therefore identifies most with being a chaplain of that womb space.
 While tending to the physical symptoms, Beth Anne intentionally and gently supports the connection between energy, emotions, and stories that women’s bodies hold including themes such as pregnancy loss, fertility challenge, trauma from difficult birth experiences, pain from pelvic challenges such as endometriosis, and difficulty moving through thresholds of female body experience such as the menopausal transition.
 Beth Anne is passionate about supporting others through gentle bodywork and/ or supportive listening practices to tend the messages and wisdom of their bodies while experiencing any kind of grief or loss through private consultations.
 Learn More